mikgroup/auto-espirit/README.md

 This code may be freely used and modified for educational, research, and not-for-profit purposes (See [`LICENSE`](LICENSE) for more information).

-## Structure

-- `dem_code` contains code used to generate the data in Figure 1.
-- `exp_code` contains code used to generate the data in Figure 4.
-- `fig_code` consists for helper functions to generate the figures themselves.

 ## Acknowledgements

 Divergence code in `utils/svWeightsSure.m` was obtained and modified from